 So if you are wondering where to stay in Tokyo for a first-time traveller, keep reading.
 In this guide, I’ll show you the six best places to stay in Tokyo as a solo traveller.
 I included a modern Japanese capsule-like hotel, a budget hostel, midrange and luxury hotels if you want to splurge.
 Plus, I included my honest opinion for each hostel and hotel option so you can make an informed decision for yourself.

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
-If you buy something through them, I will receive a small commission at no additional cost to you.
+If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-Tokyo accommodation culture: places to stay in Tokyo
+Before you search for the best places to stay in Tokyo

 The accommodation culture in Japan can be quite different from western culture.
-Here are some things I noticed when it comes to places to stay in Tokyo Japan:
+Here are some things I noticed when it comes to Japanese accommodation culture:

 - It is common to find people of all ages at hostels in Japan